smarabattula/auto_anki/README.md

 Create straightforward flashcards for effortless memorization and revision.
 Auto Anki 4.0 is here to enhance your study experience and empower your academic success! 😊

+## Quick start
+Install Auto-Anki with chatGPT, give your study lectures or documents to it, and voila ! your apkg file is ready! you can give it to Anki application and read your material !
+Quick and Easy Peasy!

 ## Check out the video!

 https://github.com/tran4code/auto_anki/assets/113017516/ab847e56-d290-4faf-9db6-d9967bc955d3